-Data protection issues must be adequately covered in any SaaS agreement to protect both the supplier and the customer.
+Data protection issues must be adequately covered in any SaaS agreement to protect both the SaaS supplier and the SaaS customer.

-The Act applies to the processing of personal data, for example name/email addresses, dates of birth, national insurance number of any living individual.
-In a SaaS agreement, the customer will always be the data controller, as the customer is collecting data from its clients and deciding and controlling the purposes for which the data will be processed.
+The Data Protetion Act 2018 and the GDPR apply to the processing of personal data, for example name/email addresses, dates of birth, national insurance number of any living individual.
+In a SaaS agreement, the SaaS customer will always be the data controller, as the SaaS customer is collecting data from its clients and deciding and controlling the purposes for which the data will be processed.

 Supplier – Duties as Data Processor

-The supplier is obliged to process data in accordance with the customer’s instructions and to take appropriate technical and organisational measures to protect the data.
+The SaaS supplier is obliged to process personal data in accordance with the SaaS customer’s instructions and to take appropriate technical and organisational measures to protect the personal data.
 These duties must be included in the SaaS agreement, either in the data protection clauses or in a separate data processing agreement.
-The supplier should protect itself against liability to the customer for breaches of the data Protection Act which arise due to the supplier simply processing data in accordance with the customer’s instructions.

 Customer – Duties as Data Controller

-The Customer must register as a data controller under the Data Protection Act if it collects personal data.
+The SaaS customer must register as a data controller under the Data Protection Act 2018 if it collects personal data.
 Failure to register is a criminal offence.

 Subject Access Request